beginner-corp/learn.begin.com/src/md/foundations/local-dev.md

 title: FASTstack training
 ---

-# Local dev
+# Local development

 - sandbox
 - testing

 ## Sandbox

 The sandbox is a local development web server.
-You can run it as a binary with `arc sandbox` or programatically with Node.
+You can run it as a binary with `arc sandbox` or require the module directly with Node.

 ## Testing